DallanQ/7_wonders_duel/QA.md

 > What happens when the first military strike is a 3?

 You move the military marker 3 spaces towards your opponent.
-It would cost them 2 coins, if the marker was at the starting point (middle) and the marker had not previously entered this zone
+If the marker was at the starting point (middle) and the marker had not previously entered this zone, then your opponent loses 2 coins and you may get 5 VP at the end of the game.

 [urbanism](https://boardgamegeek.com/thread/1485147/urbanism)

->Do I also get the 4 coins if I build a building that doesn't have a cost, like the Drying Room?
+> If I have the Urbanism token, the rules say: each time you construct a building for free through linking (free construction condition, chain), you gain 4 coins.
+Do I also get the 4 coins if I build a building that doesn't have a cost, like the Drying Room?

+No. Free construction condition and chain are the same thing.
 Some buildings have a Free Construction Condition on them.
 If you already have the required symbol on another building, then you construct it for free, thus activating a Chain.
+You get the 4 coins only when you construct a building for free through linking.

 [construct-a-wonder](https://boardgamegeek.com/thread/1505890/construct-a-wonder)

 >Can I construct only anyone of my own left wonders or all left wonders even from the opponent?

 Only yours.

 [pay-for-a-card-even-if-i-have-matching-symbol](https://boardgamegeek.com/thread/1810744/pay-for-a-card-even-if-i-have-matching-symbol)

->Was wondering if the designers intended for you to be able to pay the cost for a card even if in possession of the matching symbol that would give it for free?
+> Can you pay the cost for a card even if in possession of the matching symbol that would give it for free?

 No, you are not allowed to pay for something which is free !

 [descartar-para-conseguir-monedas-construir-una-mar](https://boardgamegeek.com/thread/1517780/descartar-para-conseguir-monedas-construir-una-mar)

->Usas una carta de las presente en la mesa, o seleccionas una construida de tu mano?

-La segunda: se usas una carta presente en la mesa.
-Se puede siempre descartar una carta para conseguir monedas

 [stacking-more-than-one-extra-turn-from-wonders](https://boardgamegeek.com/thread/2540732/stacking-more-than-one-extra-turn-from-wonders)

-> Can you stack more than one extra turn from Wonders if you can continue to pay the costs to build them?

-Yes

 [coins](https://boardgamegeek.com/thread/1544878/coins)